 "Buzz Corry, with Cadet Happy, Carol and Tonga aboard the Commander's ship, the Terra Five, test its powerful star drive.
 The new ship accelerates them beyond the speed of light 6,000 years into the past to Ancient Egypt in the year 2700 B.C.
 Their mission, to discover how a piece of 30th Century metal could have gotten into the ruins of ancient Egypt."

-On this day in 1962, The Andromeda Breakthrough aired "Hurricane."
-This served as the fifth episode of the program's second season (as continued from A For Andromeda), and here's the plot summary from TV.com:
+On this day in 1962 (in the United Kingdom), The Andromeda Breakthrough aired "Hurricane."
+Officially, this served as the fifth episode of the program's second season (as continued from A For Andromeda), and here's the plot summary from TV.com:

 "The alien enzyme is causing the Earth's atmosphere to get thinner, and violent storms are sweeping the world.
 Intel get the scientists to develop a solution, to be sold on their terms.
 A counter-revolution led by the former president overthrows the rebels and Intel."